a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 when my doctors are lost for words.

-when my body becomes irreparable.
+while my body becomes irreparable.

 they tell me to “hang in there”